3.2 Introduction

 -

-Time Value of Money: This challenge runs through several scenarios to assess the feasibility of how much to save for 10 years to reach a target goal and saving to pay for college in 18 years.
+Time Value of Money: This assessment runs through several scenarios to assess the feasibility of how much to save for 10 years to reach a target goal and saving to pay for college in 18 years.

 -